Mesolatido/discord-js-bot-guide/samples/selfbots_are_awesome.md

-# Selfbots, the awesomest thing in the universe
+# Selfbots, the greatest thing in the universe

 So, my friend, you are wondering what is a selfbot?
 Well let me tell you a little story.